Board Members in the IEF

 He is founder of BMF Business Services, an independent Northern Ireland communications consultancy/ publishing house.
 BMF offers event management and communications consultancy services and publishes a number of regular titles including the ‘AgendaNI’ public policy magazine.

 In more recent times Michael stepped outside BMF when invited to serve as Special Adviser (SpAd) to Northern Ireland’s Social Development Ministers (Margaret Ritchie/Alex Attwood) and later Environment Ministers (Alex Attwood/Mark H Durkan).
-He has had the experience of attending Stormont’s Executive meetings for almost 6 years.

 Outside of work Michael pursues a strong interest in early Irish heritage.
 He has 3 children and lives in Lurgan, Co Armagh.